Illustrated Checklist & Tips

 Knees Are Bent Moderately in your Setup

-Knees should be bent slightly in what could be described as an athletic stance.
 Indeed, knees shouldn’t be locked straight nor should they be bent as to lower the upper body too much.
 They should be set in a position that allows for the hips and shoulders to rotate freely while keeping you soundly on your feet.

 Spine Angle Feels Natural at Address

-Your upper body should be tilted forward at address.
-Indeed, the spine angle should create enough distance between your hands and your hips so that your hands can move freely.
+The spine angle should create enough distance between your hands and your hips so that your hands can move freely.
 However, it should not reach the point where it creates tension in the lower back or move your body weight towards your toes.

 Spine Is (Mostly) Straight